So I set it down to try one of the novels, and it turned out to be more

 Everybody still believes in moral absolutes (just not always applied to themselves), which came out implicitly in some of this week's library haul: "The Post" wanted the press to have the freedom to tell the truth -- when their party was out of the White House, like in 1972 when the Pentagon Papers came out, and again in 2017 when Trump was Prez.
 No mention of their preferred party's misdeeds.

-Jackson Pollock was notorious for splattering paint on canvas laid out on the floor, and in this eponymous flick, clearly stated that art reflects the "aims" (value system) of the artist, and he had none, so also his "art."
+Jackson Pollock was notorious for splattering paint on canvas laid out on the floor, and in this eponymous flick, which clearly stated that art reflects the "aims" (value system) of the artist, and he had none, so also his "art."

 Pokemon Pikachu and the Postman both offered up (in their own way) a substitute Christian ethic, no mention of where they got their religion from (nobody would recognize it anyway).